 Table of Content

 GitHub is central to many development teams’ workflows.
 In this guide, you’ll learn how to synchronize changes between files hosted on GitHub and your localization projects in Transifex.
-We will show you how to do this with the Transifex Client and also how to use the Client in conjunction with a Continuous Integration tool for a more automated workflow.
+We will show you how to do this with the Transifex GO CLI and also how to use it in conjunction with a Continuous Integration tool for a more automated workflow.

 Although this article refers to GitHub, a similar workflow can also be used for GitLab.

-Syncing a local project to Transifex with the Transifex Client
+Syncing a local project to Transifex with the Transifex Go Client

 Let’s say you made changes in your code and there are new strings that need to be translated.
-You can use the Transifex Client to push these source changes to Transifex.
+You can use the Transifex Go CLI to push these source changes to Transifex.

 Whenever you make changes to strings in your codebase, be sure to update your localization files before committing changes.
 It’s a good practice to enforce a push policy to ensure everyone knows exactly when to sync their changes to Transifex.

-Here are the steps to sync a local project to Transifex using the Client:
+Here are the steps to sync a local project to Transifex using the Go CLI:

 git pullto ensure your local repository is up to date with the remote GitHub repository.